google/styleguide/pyguide.md

 <a id="s2.3.1-pros"></a>
 #### 2.3.1 Pros

-Avoids conflicts in module names.
+Avoids conflicts in module names or incorrect imports due to the module search path not being what the author expected.
 Makes it easier to find modules.

 <a id="S2.3.2-cons"></a>
 #### 2.3.2 Cons

 Makes it harder to deploy code because you have to replicate the package hierarchy.
+Not really a problem with modern deployment mechanisms.

 <a id="s2.3.3-decision"></a>
 #### 2.3.3 Decision